 I take no issue with those who manage to live in a city, can grow and find time to preserve all their own produce, dress their children in only ethically sourced clothing, make all their food from scratch, and shop exclusively at Whole Foods and/or the local farmer's market.
 The idea is beautiful, but frankly unrealistic for me.
 It’s important to have a balance of both sustainability and self awareness for my own self care but also for the sake of my family.

 The purpose of this website is to develop a realistic approach and discussion to living a healthy, sustainable, active, interesting life while on a budget of both money and time.
 (Let’s be honest- most of us work too long and hard during the day to come home and preserve our own okra afterwards.)
 It's high time there existed a space for honest, balanced, and non-condescending discussion of these goals.

-In this space I hope to engage my peers and community in trying to redefine homesteading for urban dwellers in a more pragmatic, less preachy, and more diverse way.
+In this space I hope to engage my community in trying to redefine homesteading for urban dwellers in a more pragmatic, less preachy, and more diverse way.